fbpx

 jr q3 assets hurricane roof w1

-The high wind speeds of a hurricane paired with the moisture of rain can create leaks where a typical afternoon shower would not.
-The force of the wind can cause rain to hit your home at angles it wouldn’t otherwise, giving water an opportunity to push through areas that are usually water tight.
+The high wind speeds of a hurricane paired with the rain moisture can create leaks where a typical afternoon shower would not.
+The force of the wind can cause rain to hit your home at angles it wouldn’t otherwise, allowing water to push through areas that are usually watertight.
 A great example of this is the ridge vent on your roof which is necessary for attic ventilation or windows and siding.
 While the openings are made in such a way that everyday rain will have a hard time making its way through, rain accompanied with strong wind speeds will easily cause small amounts of water to enter.
 Because you’re likely to experience rain for several hours, that small amount of water can accumulate into larger amounts.

 Even without the angles caused by wind, the drastic increase in rainfall means far more rain than normal is falling around your home and standing still, in some cases.
 Depending on where your home sits and the projection of the storm, the amount of rain you see over an extended period can increase the chance of any type of water-related damage..